kbmackenzie/mewlix/README.md

 # Meowscript

 Meowscript is a cat-themed esotering programming language.
-It's an imperative, dynamically typed language with obscure cat-themed syntax and features from both OOP and functional programming.
-It takes lots of inspiration from Lua syntax--with a kitty flair.
+It's an imperative, dynamically typed language with obscure cat-themed syntax and support for a subset of features from OOP and FP.
+It takes a lot of inspiration from the Lua language, but with a lot more cats.

 I wrote this language entirely in Haskell as my first 'big' Haskell project.
-It was a really fun learning experience!
-It made me really realize how beautiful of a language Haskell is.
+It was a really fun learning experience! c: It made me really realize how beautiful of a language Haskell is.
+I'm addicted now.

 I think the best way to show an esolang is with an example, so here's a Meowscript snippet that:
 1. Defines a function that asks the user for their name and prints it out n times.